 There are a plethora of other choices, but these are the ones I've had experience with.
 Whenever I'm looking for something to do, I usually keep an eye out for art projects because I enjoy painting There are times, however, when I apply for jobs that interest me, especially when they involve saving the planet, like working on eco-projects.

 For my part, I've been fortunate enough to have volunteered in a variety of settings, most often in the realm of visual arts (primarily painting).
 It never occurred to me to try my hand at mural painting.

 When I finally got around to doing my first one, I threw myself into it wholeheartedly.
 As a result, I was able to apply for additional artist positions at Worldpackers, where I was provided with free lodging and food.

 As someone who has been on the road for the past two months, this is a dream come true.
 I didn't know how to make money, so I just tried to save as much as I could and invest as little as possible.
 By doing so, I have made wonderful connections across many communities, and I have been invited back to many of them, which is incredibly rewarding.

-This is the key to free international travel and volunteer work, increasing the impact and value of your life on this planet.
+Here's how to volunteer abroad and see the world without spending a dime, all while having a meaningful experience and increasing the value of your contribution to society.
 Options for volunteering exist all over the world and cater to a wide variety of individuals and interests.